eduardofischermath/homemade_financial_instruments/ISSUES.md

 Since most of Brazilian-based finance is based on an year of 252 business days, build utility to compute number of business days between any two dates.

+## ISSUE #0049py OPEN

+One utility for percentages can be: given an object from the user, if it is a string ending in a "%" char, make it a percentage (Python does not do that natively).
+Otherwise treat it approprietly.
+Such function can be called something like "readNumberOrPercentage".